 With unemployment at an all-time high and an uncertain future ahead, many renters are struggling to pay rent.

-The checks of up to $1,200 for a single person and $500 for each dependent were meant to provide “fast and direct relief” to cover living expenses, including rent.
+The stimulus checks of up to $1,200 for a single person and $500 for each dependent were meant to provide “fast and direct relief” to cover living expenses, including rent.

 But now it appears that banks might be keeping stimulus funds to themselves to cover for any outstanding fees and debts owed to creditors by the individuals entitled to that money.